-We received aggregate net proceeds from the IPO, inclusive of the underwriters' option to purchase additional shares, of approximately \$76.5 million, after deducting \$6.1 million of underwriting discounts and commissions and \$3.9 million of other offering expenses payable by us.
-None of the underwriting discounts and commissions or offering expenses were paid directly or indirectly to any directors or officers of ours or their associates or to persons owning 10% or more of any class of equity securities or to any affiliates of ours.
-We have used approximately \$72.9 million of the net proceeds from the IPO as of September 30, 2022.
-We have invested the unused net proceeds from the offering in money market accounts.
+On March 16, 2020, we received aggregate net proceeds from our initial public offering of our common stock, or IPO, inclusive of the underwriters' option to purchase additional shares, of approximately \$76.5 million, after deducting \$6.1 million of underwriting discounts and commissions and \$3.9 million of other offering expenses payable by us.
+The offer and sale of all of the shares of our common stock in our IPO were registered under the Securities Act pursuant to a registration statement on Form S-1 (File No. 333-236465), which was declared effective by the Securities and Exchange Commission on March 11, 2020.
+We have used substantially all of the net proceeds from the IPO as of December 31, 2022.